-This vegan teriyaki soba noodles stir-fry makes a great easy weeknight dinner that is both filling and delicious!
+This teriyaki soba noodles stir-fry makes a great easy weeknight dinner that is both filling and delicious!
 Comes together in 30 minutes and only requires a handful of simple ingredients.
-Chewy noodles and crunchy veggies all combined with a flavorful sauce that your family will love!
+Chewy noodles and crunchy veggies are all combined with a flavorful sauce that your family will love!

 💚Why you will love this recipe